gabrielanakasato/ironhack-daft/proj/project03-tiktok-viral-songs/README.md

 2. There were some missing values from the data collected for some songs.

 ## Issues
-1. Imcomplete data, because some songs or their data were not found/missing value.
+1. Imcomplete data for some songs.
 2. Possibility that the song selected for the analysis is a wrong version.

 ## Results